iree-org/iree/iree/compiler/Dialect/VMLA/README.md

 ### Adding the Op Tablegen Description

-Once the op is defined you can add the tablegen op def in [VMLAOps.td](/iree/compiler/Dialect/VMLA/IR/VMLAOps.td).
+Once the op is declared you can add the tablegen op def in [VMLAOps.td](/iree/compiler/Dialect/VMLA/IR/VMLAOps.td).
 Match the order and grouping in this file with the `vmla.imports.mlir` file to make moving between the two easier.